trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 title: Emulating Covert Operations - 0: Dynamic Invocation (Avoiding PInvoke & API Hooks)
 ---

-*TLDR: How to dynamically invoke unmanaged code from memory or disk while avoiding API Hooking and suspicious imports without Pinvoking suspicious API calls.*
+*TLDR: Presenting DInvoke, a new API in SharpSploit that acts as a dynamic replacement for PInvoke.
+Using it, we show how to dynamically invoke unmanaged code from memory or disk while avoiding API Hooking and suspicious imports.*

 # Dynamic Invocation - D/Invoke